nephaelia/MCCCtoGrampsProject/README.md

 # MCCCtoGrampsProject
- Long-term goal: extract data from MCCC files and enter it into a MySQL database readable by Gramps
+*Long-term goal: extract data from MCCC files and enter it into a MySQL database readable by Gramps* This is still very very early stages, but eventually I would like to have a program that is able to extract population data from MCCC GetPopulation files and MCCC Log files and put it in a database that would be usable by Gramps in order to keep track of the population (including births, deaths, adoptions, age changes, creation of new sims, etc).
+Doing this by hand is extremely tedious (even for me, who finds some satisfaction in repetitive, detailed tasks), so I think for the ultranerds like myself who want to keep track of everything this would be amazing.